Tehri Lake

 While the human and ecological costs were high, the benefits of the dam are also undeniable:

-• Irrigation: Provides water for nearly 270,000 hectares of new agricultural land and stabilizes irrigation for more than 600,000 hectares.
+Irrigation: Provides water for nearly 270,000 hectares of new agricultural land and stabilises irrigation for more than 600,000 hectares.

 Tehri Lake Today

 Today, Tehri Lake is more than just a reservoir.
 It has become a hub for tourism and water sports.
 Activities like boating, jet skiing, parasailing, and water zorbing attract visitors from across India.
-The Tehri Lake Festival celebrates adventure sports, local culture, and Uttarakhand’s natural beauty.
+The Tehri Lake Festival celebrates adventure sports, local culture, and the natural beauty of Uttarakhand.

 The lake has also become a symbol of how a development project, despite its controversies, can be turned into an opportunity for regional growth.

 The story of Tehri Lake is a story of transformation.
 From a quiet Himalayan valley with a historic town, it turned into one of India’s largest man-made lakes.
-Its origin lies in the ambitious vision of post-independence India to harness rivers for development.
+Its origin lies in India's ambitious vision for post-independence development, to harness rivers for growth.
 Its history is marked by decades of planning, protests, construction challenges, displacement, and finally, completion.

 Tehri Lake stands today as a reminder of the complex balance between development and human cost.
 It represents both loss and progress—loss of old Tehri town and ancestral lands, but also progress in the form of power, water, and new opportunities.